Brake Check, Repair and Replacement

 If having discs replaced, National recommends having the pads replaced at the same time for optimal braking performance

-Changing a master cylinder can be a bigger job than changing pads and discs and is also much less likely to need changing.
+Changing a brake wheel cylinder can be a bigger job than changing pads and discs and is also much less likely to need changing.

-If you do need to change your master cylinder then consider a brake fluid change at the same time as you don’t want dirty old brake fluid in a new cylinder.
+If you do need to change your brake wheel cylinder then consider a brake fluid change at the same time as you don’t want dirty old brake fluid in a new cylinder.

-A new master cylinder would cost on average around £45, but can start from as little as £35 – remember that is fully fitted and includes labour.
+A new brake wheel cylinder would cost on average around £45, but can start from as little as £35 – remember that is fully fitted and includes labour.

 Cost to replace brake fluid